na-na-hi/renget/archive/1-post-OPE.md

 **/ope/ - Nerissa Ravencroft General**
 ***
-For the 258th time, what is Ope?! https://www.youtube.com/watch?v=qb_-taYLRfY
+For the 259th time, what is Ope?! https://www.youtube.com/watch?v=qb_-taYLRfY
 Also ENTER the Demon of Sound and Lover of Idols, Nerissa Ravencroft from Hololive EN Advent.

 \>Streams
-Next stream: Advent lunch zatsu collab on Nerissa's channel (Tue 02/22 12PM CT) Last stream (Palworld) https://www.youtube.com/watch?v=qmqnCOicg_0
+Next stream: Advent lunch zatsu collab on Nerissa's channel (Thu 02/22 12PM CT) Last stream (Palworld) https://www.youtube.com/watch?v=qmqnCOicg_0
 Previous collab stream (telephone game collab with Bae, Miko, Hajime, Kaela and Kobo with on Bae's channel)